PiusSunday/PiusSunday/README.md

 # Hi there, I'm Pius Sunday Ojwo 👋

-I'm a Software Engineer and Data Scientist specializing in mobile app development, artificial intelligence, and federated learning.
-Currently working as a Python & Data Science Instructor at [SoCode School](https://socode.tech/), I am deeply passionate about AI research, machine learning and deep learning, and building scalable, secure systems for IoT ecosystems.
+I'm a Software Engineer and AI Engineer specializing in mobile app development, artificial intelligence, and federated learning.
+Currently working as a Python & AI, Flutter & Dart Instructor at [SoCode School](https://socode.tech/), I am deeply passionate about AI research, machine learning and deep learning, and building scalable, secure systems for IoT ecosystems.

-## 👨‍💻 Software Engineer & Data Scientist
+## 👨‍💻 Software Engineer & AI Engineer

 🔭 **Currently working on:**